gustavomhss/trendmarketv2/s6_validation/README.md

 ## Schemas and versioning

 - Both files conform to Draft-07 JSON Schemas committed under `schemas/thresholds.schema.json` and `schemas/metrics.schema.json`.
-- The `schema_version` field in each document tracks compatibility.
+- The `version` field in each document tracks compatibility.
 The current bundle is on version `1`.
 Any change that bumps this value requires an accompanying schema migration note in the scorecards documentation and alignment with the specification above.
 - Timestamps (`generated_at`, `collected_at`) use RFC 3339 and should reflect the source extraction moment.

 ## Update workflow